FranchuFranchu/silver-rogue-df/README.md

 Use the arrow keys to move
 Use "rshift + arrow keys" to resize the window
 Use "l" to **L**ook
-When looking:
-- Use "k" to tal**K**
+Use "k" to tal**K**

 How to make a human with the command line:
-- Enter into look mode and move the cursor to the place where you want to make the human
 - Type "mkhuman" in the command line
-- To talk with the human, move the cursor to the place where you put the human and press K
+- To talk with the human, enter looking mode and move the cursor to the place where you put the human and press K